sourceduty/PC_Design/README.md

 Innovative PC design also emphasizes sustainability and energy efficiency.
 Manufacturers are increasingly incorporating eco-friendly materials and practices into their designs, such as using recycled components and reducing power consumption.
 This shift is driven by both regulatory requirements and consumer demand for greener products.
 Additionally, the rise of compact and portable designs, like all-in-one PCs and mini PCs, reflects a trend towards space-saving solutions that do not compromise on performance.
 These advancements in PC design illustrate the industry's commitment to combining form and function to meet the evolving needs of users.

 #
+### Computer Machines

+The term "machine" is rarely used to describe computer hardware in everyday language, as the word traditionally evokes images of purely mechanical devices like gears, engines, and tools.
+While technically correct—since a computer is a device performing tasks via energy conversion—the association of "machine" with physical, mechanical systems makes it an uncommon descriptor for computers.
+However, in specialized contexts like computing, the term gains prominence, such as with "virtual machine" (VM).
+A virtual machine refers to software that emulates a physical computer, enabling multiple "machines" to operate independently on a single physical device.
+This terminology highlights the abstraction of computational resources as "machines," even though the concept is far removed from traditional mechanics.
+Overall, "computer" and "device" dominate in popularity for describing hardware in common usage, with "machine" being reserved for niche or technical discussions.

+#
 ### PC Parts and Assembling

 Building a custom PC involves selecting and assembling various components to meet specific performance and aesthetic preferences.
 The central processing unit (CPU) is the brain of the computer, determining its overall speed and capability.
 Choosing a CPU involves balancing factors such as core count, clock speed, and compatibility with other components.
 Alongside the CPU, the graphics processing unit (GPU) is crucial for handling visual tasks, particularly in gaming and content creation.
 High-end GPUs provide better performance in rendering graphics and running demanding applications.